 Adult Treatment Panel Guidelines

 The Adult Treatment Panel guidelines (ATP III) were published in 2001 and reclassified serum triglycerides (TG) as shown in Table 2, below.
-The update to the ATP III guidelines (ATP IV)is still in progress as of autumn 2012, according to the National Heart, Lung, and Blood Institute Website.
+An update to the ATP III guidelines (ATP IV) was published in 2013.

 Table 2.
 Classification of Triglycerides (Open Table in a new window)